 Just lay the egg on a plate or tray and drizzle the glue all around in different directions on one side (try not to use too much or let it pool in one area).
 Let that side dry for a few minutes (it will still be tacky) and then flip it over and do the same to the other side.

 Once the glue is dry, put it in your dye.
-After you take your egg out, let it dry completely and then just take your fingers and rub it around the egg to start peeling off the rubber cement.
+After you take your egg out, let it dry completely and then use your fingers to rub around the egg to start peeling off the rubber cement.
 The finished result is awesome!

 If you want more rubber cement resist ideas, try this other favorite activity of ours!